harawata/ibatis-apache-svn/java/mapper/mapper2/tools/abator/core/doc/README.txt

    package would be "test.model".
 The Java model generator should also trim strings.
-This means that the setters for any String property will call the "trim" function - this is useful if your database will return blank characters at the end of character columns (id CHAR is used instead of VARCHAR for example).
+This means that the setters for any String property will call the "trim" function - this is useful if your database will return blank characters at the end of character columns (when CHAR is used instead of VARCHAR for example).
 4. The SQL Map generator should use sub-packages.
 This means that the generated XML files will be placed in a package called "test.xml.db2admin"